rakanWen/rakanwen.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Computer Science, University of California, Davis 2024 -
+* Ph.D. in Computer Science, University of California, Davis 2024 - Present
 * M.S. in Computer Science, Huazhong University of Science and Technology, 2024
 * B.E. in Software Engineering, Dalian University of Technology, 2021